 3. After donating, eat and drink this

-When you're done, it’s important to drink water again to replenish your system, and to rest for a bit.
-Most blood donation centers will not allow you to get up right away anyway, so use the time to drink, drink, drink — and send an email or two.
-For the rest of the day after you donate blood, make sure to eat well, including foods rich in iron, and drink plenty of fluids (but back off the alcohol!).
+When you're done, it's important to drink water again to replenish your system and to rest for a bit.
+Most blood donation centers will not allow you to get up right away anyway, so use the time to drink, drink, drink.

 4. Take it easy

-Be sure not to do too strenuous of an activity, like rigorous exercise or heavy lifting (i.e. don’t head to the gym or help your friend move boxes out of her old apartment) on the day you've given blood.
-If you start to feel faint or dizzy, stop what you’re doing and rest until you feel better.
-If you still don’t feel well after a day or start to get sick or develop a fever, seek medical attention.
+Be sure not to do strenuous activities, like rigorous exercise or heavy lifting (i.e., don't head to the gym or help your friend move boxes out of her old apartment) on the day you've given blood.
+If you start to feel faint or dizzy, stop what you're doing and rest until you feel better.
+If you still don't feel well after a day or start to get sick or develop a fever, seek medical attention.

 5. How soon before you can donate again?

-Because it takes eight weeks for the red cells in your blood to replenish themselves after donating blood, you have to wait at least that long between donations.
-If you’re donating plasma, on the other hand (which is collected through a machine that separates your blood components to take only the plasma and then returns the red blood cells to you), then you can donate more often.
+It takes eight weeks for the red cells in your blood to replenish themselves after donating blood, so you have to wait at least that long between donations.
+If you’re donating plasma, on the other hand (which is collected through a machine that separates your blood components to take only the plasma, and then returns the red blood cells to you), then you can donate more often.